graemefox/mimi/README.md

 ### Run mimi with real data
-Prior to running mimi you must perform the following:

 #### Next-generation sequencing of your samples.
 mimi requires paired-end, genomic sequence data in FASTQ format.
 In our lab we generate sequence data using the Illumina Nextera protocol and sequence using a MiSeq platform.
 Generally eight individuals are sequenced on a single MiSeq flowcell.
 Ideally, these would be from multiple sites to help mimi counter any site-specific variation in the primer regions which may lead to null alleles.